RMHogervorst/shouldbeapackage/README.md

-# A list of packages that don't yet exist, but definately should
+# A list of packages that don't yet exist, but definitely should

 ## Rationale